moleculerjs/site/source/docs/0.14/services.md

 {% endnote %}

 {% note info %}
-Hot reloading watches only the `service.js` file.
-If you are using additional JS files in your services and they are changed, broker won't detect it.
-In this case it is better to use [nodemon](https://github.com/remy/nodemon) to restart all services and broker.
+How reload mechanism watches the service files and their dependencies.
+Every time a file change is detected the hot-reload mechanism will track the service or the services that depend on it and will restart them.
 {% endnote %}

 ## Local variables